Pseudo-Anosov maps with small stretch factors on punctured surfaces: Background

 \subsection{Perron-Frobenius matrices}

-\\ A matrix $A$ is \textit{Perron-Frobenius} if it has non-negative entries and there is some $k \in \mathbb{N}$ such that all entries of $A^k$ are strictly positive.
-Perron-Frobenius theorem states that such a matrix has a unique largest (in absolute value) eigenvalue $\lambda = \rho(A)$.
-Moreover $\lambda$ is a positive real number and has a unique positive real eigenvector (up to scaling).
-In this article we only work with matrices with integer entries.\\ Given a non-negative integral matrix $A$, one can associate the adjacency graph $\Gamma$ to it.
-If $A = (a_{i,j})$ is $n \times n$, then $\Gamma$ has $n$ vertices $v_i$.
-Moreover, there are $a_{i,j}$ oriented edges from $v_i$ to $v_j$.
-When $A$ is Perron-Frobenius, $\Gamma$ is path-connected by oriented paths.
-The following is well known. \begin{lem} Let $A$ be a Perron-Frobenius matrix.
-Denote by $R_i$ the sum of the entries in the $i$-th row of $A$.
-Then we have:
+\\ A matrix $A$ is called \textit{Perron-Frobenius} if it has non-negative entries and there is some $k \in \mathbb{N}$ such that all entries of $A^k$ are strictly positive.
+The Perron-Frobenius theorem states that such a matrix has a unique largest (in absolute value) eigenvalue $\lambda = \rho(A)$.
+Moreover $\lambda$ is a positive real number and has a positive real eigenvector \cite{gantmacher2005applications}.
+In this case, the eigenvector corresponding to $\lambda$ is unique up to scaling since $\lambda$ is a simple root of the characteristic polynomial of $A$ .
+In this article we only work with matrices with integer entries.